Since the 1970's I have been a pen enthusiast. My main passion is primarily with fountain pens. I always find myself drawn to my Waterman pens.

 Postscipt:

 I now look back at this article and think how much the pen lanscape has changed from the year that I toured the Waterman factory.
 Waterman had gone through a number of owners.
 With each new owner, the company has revised its relative marketing plan.
-For a number of years, the number of upper end Waterman pens issued dimmissed.
-My Man 100 pens still today, some 13 years later, remains good looking pens that is a pleasure to write with.
+For a number of years, the number of upper-end Waterman pens became fewer.
+My Man 100 pens are still with me today,

-Now in 2020 there is very little being produced by Waterman in terms of top-line pens.
-The company has issued a number of production lines but I know many join me in their desire to have a high end line of Waterman pens issued once again.
+Now in 2025 there is very little being produced by Waterman in terms of top-line pens.
+The company has issued a number of production lines but I know many join me in their desire to have a high end line of Waterman pens issued once again available.
+In looking at the Waterman pen site they have a version of the Man and the Exception fountainpens - two lines I identify with.
+Now the challenge would be to find a store that stocked the products .
+The fact that the 2025 web site is showing a catalogue dated 2021 makes its own statement.